smukkejohan/RTIMULib/Linux/README.md

 The Raspberry Pi will need to be rebooted to implement this change.

 Another thing worth doing is to change the I2C bus speed to 400KHz.
-At the standard 100KHz, the sample rate tops out at around 230 samples per second.
-With the change, it should be possible to get over 400 samples per second.

-To enable 400kHz operation, create a file /etc/modprobe.d/i2c.conf and add the line:

-	options i2c_bcm2708 baudrate=400000
+Add the following line to /boot/config.txt:

+	dtparam=i2c1_baudrate=400000

 Simplest thing is then to reboot to make this change.